“He that hath an ear, let him hear / respond to what the Spirit saith unto the churches.” Revelation 2:1-7

 In the 4th century the nationalization of Christianity under Constantine paved the way for compromise, demonstrated in the complicated maneuverings at the Second and Third Councils of Ephesus in the 5th century.
 By the 6th century the harbor had silted up and the city faded into obscurity.
-In the 7th and 8th centuries Ephesus was taken by Islamic Arabs.

 The ruin of Ephesus was completed by Timur-Leng / Tamerlane in 1403 and by nearly a half-century of civil wars among its Turkish masters…in 1439 Mark of Ephesus (Marcus Eugenicus)…was the pastor of a miserable village, all that remained of the great city which Pliny once called…lumen Asiae.